Code-Institute-Submissions/how-do-you-do/FUTURE_FEATURES.md

     currently logged in user's timezone and check it against selected teacher's timezone and recalculate availability.

+-   Ability to mark study session as completed.

 -   Ability to save notes about the study session to database.